redhat-openstack/website/source/uncategorized/repositories.html.md

 ## EPEL

-The RDOrepositories in turn depend on [EPEL](http://fedoraproject.org/wiki/EPEL)
+The RDO repositories for Enterprise Linux distributions in turn depend on [EPEL](http://fedoraproject.org/wiki/EPEL)

 The packstack version in the RDO repositories, will auto enable EPEL